pkairys/pkairys.github.io/_posts/2018-02-07-Experimental-Post/index.md

  ---
 layout: default
-title: Experimental Test Post
+title: Experimental Post
-description: This is an experimental post where I troubleshoot stuff.
+Description: Where I test new things.
+Feel free to explore.
 ispost: True
 ---

 # This is an experimental test post
 Here I will occasionally edit to test new functionality.
 Not to be read.